akashrajk54/movie-collection-app/README.md

    2. Navigate to the project directory: cd movie-collection-app
+       Create a folder with the name "logs" this is important otherwise you will get a logger error.

-   3. Create a virtual environment (optional but recommended): python -m venv venv
+   4. Create a virtual environment (optional but recommended): python -m venv venv

-   4. Activate the virtual environment: a).
+   5. Activate the virtual environment: a).
 Windows: venv\Scripts\activate b).
 Linux/macOS: source venv/bin/activate

-   5. Install dependencies:
+   6. Install dependencies:
       pip install -r requirements.txt

-   6. Set up environment variables by creating a .env file:
+   7. Set up environment variables by creating a .env file:

        ## DATABASE Use: PostgresSQL
        DATABASE_NAME=